BDSwiss vs Bell Direct, Updated for 2026

 What Can You Trade With BDSwiss and Bell Direct?

-BDSwiss offers 47 trading instruments and Bell Direct offers 50.
+BDSwiss offers 47 trading instruments whilst Bell Direct offers 50.

 Below you will find a full breakdown of what both BDSwiss and Bell Direct offer.